sujitojha1/EVA8/Session13/README.md

 and report your results.

-Design a variation of a VAE that:
+Second part Design a variation of a VAE that:

-takes in two inputs:
+- takes in two inputs:
-an MNIST image, and
+    - an MNIST image, and
-its label (one hot encoded vector sent through an embedding layer) Training as you would train a VAE
+    - its label (one hot encoded vector sent through an embedding layer)
+    - Training as you would train a VAE
-Now randomly send an MNIST image, but with a wrong label.
+    - Now randomly send an MNIST image, but with a wrong label.
 Do this 25 times, and share what the VAE makes (25 images stacked in 1 image)!
-Now do this for CIFAR10 and share 25 images (1 stacked image)!
+- Now do this for CIFAR10 and share 25 images (1 stacked image)!
-Questions asked in the assignment are:
+- Questions asked in the assignment are:
-Share the MNIST notebook link ON GITHUB [100]
+- Share the MNIST notebook link ON GITHUB
-Share the CIFAR notebook link ON GITHUB [200]
+- Share the CIFAR notebook link ON GITHUB
-Upload the 25 MNIST outputs PROPERLY labeled [250] Upload the 25 CIFAR outputs PROPERLY labeled.
-[450]
+    - Upload the 25 MNIST outputs PROPERLY labeled
+    - Upload the 25 CIFAR outputs PROPERLY labeled